Swallowtail23/mtgc/README.md

     php_admin_value[session.cookie_secure] = 1
     php_admin_value[session.cookie_samesite] = Strict

-Set a custom session.name in includes/sessionname.php
+Set a custom session.name in includes/sessionname_template.php and rename to sessionname.php

 Check web security settings etc. carefully and at your own risk.
 These settings are suggested only.